 Tracee Ellis Ross, Demi Lovato and More Best Dressed Stars at the 2020 People's Choice Awards

-Tonight's category is...
-E!
-People's Choice Awards 2020!
-Style icons, fashion risk-takers and more classic Hollywood dressers felt right at home on the red carpet at the PCAs,...
+Hollywood stars turned heads at the 2020 E!
+People's Choice Awards!
+On Sunday, Nov.
+15, style icons, fashion risk-takers and more classic Hollywood dressers felt right at home on the...

 More in www.eonline.com